haimbilia/BuyHub/readme.txt

     => 060871 - Admin UI: Reset and Save buttons position is not aligned on the slide pages => 060750 - Admin UI: Double validations messages for the "confirm password" field is showing while changing the password under the admin user section
-    => 060543 - Admin UI: In the pagination, the extreme right and left arrows icon is not showing on the whole system
+    => 060543 - Admin UI: In the pagination, the extreme right and left arrows icon is not showing on the whole system => 060536 - Admin UI: View comments moved in popup view from listing.

 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.